eyobmamo/JWT-authentication-and-authorization-/README.md

 # JWT-authentication-and-authorization-
-I implement this to understand JWT authentication and Authorization  and the concept of  middleware
+I implement this to understand JWT authentication and Authorization  and the concept of  middleware in go